Seniors' Falls Can Be Prevented

 - Use a bath seat so you can take a shower or bath sitting down.

-- Place frequently used items within easy reach, and heavy items in lower cupboards.
+- Place items you use often within easy reach.
+Keep heavy items in lower cupboards.

 - If you have good balance, use a stable step stool with a safety rail for reaching high places.
 Otherwise, ask for help.